yudhanjaya/yudhanjaya.github.io/_notes/2024-08-Fate-of-the-gorillas.md

+---
+title: The fate of the gorillas
+description: A few simple thoughts on superintelligence, synthesizers, perception of value and also gorillas.
+category: Ideas
+date: August, 2024
+image: /images/fate-gorillas-fate-gorilla.png
+image_caption:
+---

 I would like to propose a very basic framework.
 I would like to propose that there are basically two types of intelligence that threaten humanity.

 1) Faster intelligence.